RG evolution and effect of intermediate new physics on $\Delta B=2$ six-quark operators: Anomalous dimensions

 \section{Anomalous dimensions}

-In this section, we calculate the anomalous dimensions of six-quark operators in the presence of Standard Model and new physics interactions.
-The evolution of the Wilson coefficients \( \widetilde{C}^{(n)}(\mu) \) of effective operators, in the background of the Standard Model fields, via the Callan-Symanzik equation is given by,
+In this section, we calculate the anomalous dimensions of six-quark operators in the presence of SM and new physics interactions.
+The evolution of the Wilson coefficients \( \widetilde{C}^{(n)}(\mu) \) of effective operators, in the background of the SM fields, via the Callan-Symanzik equation is given by,

 where, the beta functions of the gauge couplings \( g_1, g_2, g_3 \) associated with the \( U(1)_Y \), \( SU(2)_L \), and \( SU(3)_C \) gauge groups are represented by \( \beta_1, \beta_2, \beta_3 \) and the beta functions of the up- and down-type Yukawa couplings are indicated by \( \beta_{y_{u,d}} \).
 The scale dependence of the six-quark operator basis is captured by the anomalous dimension matrix \( \gamma^{(n)} \), which is calculated at one-loop order using the \( \overline{\text{MS}} \) method and dimensional regularization.